- Most popular by deposits.

 The body of this article has been completely rewritten to go deep on the concepts within Betterment and how they work.

-The goal is to teach you a lot about Betterment as well as what goes into building a successful portfolio over time.
-Details like Allocation Drift and Tax Optimization matter.
+Our goal is to teach you everything you need to know about Betterment investing as well as what goes into building a successful portfolio with them over time.
+Spoiler alert: Betterment features like Allocation Drift and Tax Optimization matter.

-If you just wanted a sales page to sign up then just go here.
-If you want an in-depth analysis on the tool and it’s features, you’ve come to the right place.
+If you want an in-depth analysis of the Betterment app and its features, you’ve come to the right place.

-Traditionally when you wanted to invest you would do two things to be successful.
-Do a metric ton of research picking a slew of funds (or stocks if you’re hardcore) that diversify you enough so you won’t lose your life savings on a bad day.
+Traditionally when you wanted to invest successfully, you would do two things.
+First would be a ton of research picking funds (or stocks if you’re hardcore) that diversify you enough so that you won’t lose your life savings on a bad day.

-You’ll also try to make sure it’s actually aggressive enough so you grow your savings over time.
+You’ll also try to make sure it’s aggressive enough, so you grow your savings over time.
 Nobody wants to miss out on the boom cycle or get destroyed by the bust cycle.

 At its core, this is the problem Betterment attempts to solve.

-From the start they have you tackle these two things and they make it pretty easy.
-Since every decision you make automatically updates this sweet graph and shows you what sort of growth you should expect, you only really need to answer one question.
+From the start, Betterment tackles these two concepts, and they make it pretty easy.
+Since every decision you make automatically updates this sweet graph you will always know what sort of growth you should expect.
+You only really need to answer one question.